Why a sauna is a blessing in disguise for your skin

 Our skin pores - particularly on our face - easily get clogged up with dry skin cells, oil and dirt and bacteria from the environment.
 Blocked pores can lead to spots and acne, but heavy perspiring and the steam in a sauna environment opens the skin pores and gets rid of any nasties.

-When you're in the warm, quiet space and your muscles are warming, your circulation is improved as your muscles relax, which releases endorphins, the body's 'happy' hormones.
+When you're in the warm, quiet space and your muscles are warming up, your circulation is improved as your muscles relax, which releases endorphins, the body's 'happy' hormones.

 This 'cooling off' period can send you off in to a dreamy, chilled out state, happily in to the land of nod.